About the Society for Terrorism Research

 Through its conference organization and publications, the Society for Terrorism Research supports the research and study of terrorism and political violence.

 STR, in collaboration with CICA, sponsored six international conferences on terrorism and aggression in Spain, Poland, Northern Ireland, Colombia, the USA, and Bulgaria.
 In its effort to focus on its mission, in 2013 STR collaborated with the University of East London to sponsor its seventh international conference on terrorism.
-The 8th Annual International Conference on Terrorism occurred in Boston in 2014, the 9th in Birmingham, England in 2015.
-STR’s 10th Annual International Conference on Terrorism will be held in The Hague, The Netherlands in November 2016.
+The 8th Annual International Conference on Terrorism occurred in Boston in 2014, the 9th in Birmingham, England, the 10th in The Hague, The Netherlands and the 11th in New York.
+This year’s (12th) annual international conference will be held in Liverpool, England in September and the 3rd annual postgraduate conference being held in Swansea, Wales in June.

 STR has a global membership representing researchers and thought leaders from a wide range of social science disciplines that include, but are not limited to political science, psychology, sociology, criminology, anthropology, economics, journalism, and law.